 Provenance in Games

-How nice it would be to use provenance in games.
-And for storytelling as well!
-Something similar is the Replay in an RTS or race game.

-Speak about the benefits a provenance graph can bring to games, such as help the player understand why the game took a different path from the one the player imagined.

-Proposed Model

-To use provenance in games, it is necessary to map each type of node in a provenance graph to something that can be represented in the game context.
-As was mentioned earlier, the Open Provenance Model have three types of nodes: Artifacts, Process and Agents.
-In order to map then, it is necessary to find similarities in a game context.
+The adoption of provenance in the context of games requires a map of each node of a provenance graph to something that can be represented in the game.
+As was mentioned earlier, the Open Provenance Model has three types of nodes: Artifacts, Process and Agents.
+In order to map them, it is necessary to find similarities in a game context.

 Starting with Artifacts, their provenance definition states that they are "an immutable piece of state that can represent a physical object […]".
-Its definition already give a clue on which role they can represent during a game, which is objects.
-The object can be anything used in the game, for example in the case of an RPG, the type Artifact cam represent weapons, potions, legendary artifacts, magical objects and such.
-It can represent anything meaningful to the development of the game history.
+Its definition already gives a clue on which role they can represent in the game context: objects.
+An object can be anything used in the game, for example in the case of an RPG, Artifacts can represent weapons, potions, legendary artifacts, magical objects, etc. It can represent anything meaningful to the development of the game history.

-For Agents, its definition states that they "are contextual entities acting as a catalyst of a process that can enable, facilitate, control or affect its execution".
-In a game context, agents can be mapped as people represented in the game, monsters and players.
+On the other hand, agents "are contextual entities acting as a catalyst of a process that can enable, facilitate, control or affect its execution".
+In a game context, agents can be mapped as people represented in the game, monsters, and players.

-Lastly, Process according to its definition is "actions or a sequence of actions performed or caused by artifacts […]".
-So, in a game context, the Process can be viewed as actions or events made by living or intelligent entities that are present in the game.
+Lastly, Processes according to its definition are "actions or a sequence of actions performed or caused by artifacts […]".
+So, in a game context, Processes can be viewed as actions or events made by living or intelligent entities that are present in the game.
 Note that it was made a difference between living and intelligent.
-This difference is important to mention because imagine in an RPG environment where a sword can be expressed as an agent because this sword is not a normal one.
-It has an intelligence on its own, which is called Intelligent Items in a Dungeons and Dragons nomenclature.
+This difference is important to mention because, for example, in an RPG environment a sword can be expressed as an agent because this sword has an intelligence on its own.
 Despite being an object (sword), it can think and by an extent act, therefore it cannot be considered only as an object.
 It can also be as complex as being both an object and an agent at the same time.

-Now, with all three types of nodes mapped into a context common in games, it is also necessary to map their causal relations to create the provenance graph.
-The Open Provenance Model defines a few causal relations which can be used similarly to their original context, but can be extended to be more suitable in a game if necessary.
-Also, the Open Provenance Model can deal well with the aspect of time, which can be heavily explored in games, especially on games which focus on storytelling, recording when each event happened and use that information to generate other events.
+Now, with all three types of nodes mapped into the game context, it is also necessary to map their causal relations to create the provenance graph.
+The Open Provenance Model defines a few causal relations which can be used similarly to their original context, but can be extended to be more suitable to the game context if necessary.
+Also, the Open Provenance Model can deal well with the aspect of time, which can be heavily explored in games, especially on games which focus on storytelling: recording when each event happened and using this information to generate other events.
+The next subsection describe which information are stored in actions, events, objects, and agents, and how this information can be processed in order allow further provenance analysis.

-Following this framework, it is possible to create a provenance graph for games.
-Section 4 introduces a game where this framework was implemented to generate a provenance graph.
-However, before that, the next subsection will suggest what information to store from actions, events, objects and agents.

-Information to store
+Data model